 More Efficiency, Fewer Mistakes

 What, specifically "sales enablement" consists of at your company is probably unique.
-But it should includes the sharing of inbound marketing content, alerts to appropriate sales professionals when a lead takes a certain action online, and generally making sure sales people are able to have substantive, meaningful conversations with potential customers, wherever they happen to be in the sales process.
+But it should include the sharing of inbound marketing content, alerts to appropriate sales professionals when a lead takes a certain action online and generally making sure salespeople are able to have substantive, meaningful conversations with potential customers, wherever they happen to be in the sales process.